The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 - The robes worn by the King of Bohemia when electing the Holy Roman Emperor, made around 1625-1650

-- The Imperial crown of the Holy Roman Emperor, dating back to 960-980.
-Albrecht Dürer’s famous 1512(?) painting of Charlemagne, wearing the very same crown, hangs nearby.
+- The Imperial crown of the Holy Roman Emperor, dating back to 960-980 (or possibly later)

-The displays include other items from close to Charlemagne’s time, allegedly removed from his tomb…
+The displays include other items from closer to Charlemagne’s time, allegedly removed from his tomb…

 - The Imperial gospels from ca. 800

-- The sabre of Charlemagne from the early 10th century
+- Charlemagne’s sabre from the early 10th century

 - St. Stephen’s Burse reliquary from the early 9th century